- About BJSS

-The BJSS Academy supports our Early Careers pathways into BJSS, from apprentices and graduates to returners and career switchers.
-The Engineering course comprises four weeks of intense, hand-on learning across a range of disciplines, from Agile to Data Science and everything in between.
+The BJSS Academy supports our Early Careers pathways into BJSS, from apprentices and graduates to returners and career-switchers.
+The Engineering course comprises four weeks of intense, hands-on learning across a range of disciplines, from Agile to Data Science and everything in between.
 Also within the Academy roadmap are Data and Platform courses, along with specialist skills-based training for Azure, GCP, Python and Data Insights.

 On to what the graduates told me about themselves, their experiences in the Academy and what they’ve been doing since.
 The first questions I asked all of the interviewees was:

 “What did you do before BJSS and why did you decide to join the Academy?”

 Tom, Abigail and Luca had come to BJSS after completing a Computer Science degree, though each with a different journey and flavour.
 Tom, who is a Taekwondo black belt I learned, chose to focus on core software engineering modules during his degree.